liamc1011/Instagram-Webscraper/README.md

 # Instagram Webscraper

 See who doesn't follow you back on Instagram!
-<br> This program works by having the user log in to their account on the Instagram website,
+<br><br> This program works by having the user log in to their account on the Instagram website,
 then scraping their follower and following lists and comparing the differences between the two.
 A table will be generated showing everybody associated with your Instagram account, whether they follow you, and whether you follow them.